paulrademacher/asyncpp/README.md

 This is a C++ version of the [async](https://github.com/caolan/async) Node.js library.

 This is useful, for example, with the Boost ASIO network library.
-Instead of writing (pseudocode):
+Instead of writing:
 ```
 resolver.async_resolve(query, [=](error_code& err, ...) {
     // Do stuff, then: